-- Regular attendance is expected and encouraged - The school authorities have the discretion to allow for extenuating circumstances that have negatively affected attendance and punctuality - The school authorities have the discretion to develop and improve systems for encouraging better attendance and punctuality according to the needs of the school - If a student is going to be absent from school, families are asked to contact the school at the earliest opportunity.
+- Regular attendance is expected and encouraged - The school authorities have the discretion to allow for extenuating circumstances that have negatively affected attendance and punctuality - The school authorities have the discretion to develop and improve systems for encouraging better attendance and punctuality according to the needs of the school

+- If a student is absent from school, families are asked to contact the school at the earliest opportunity.
 If no explanation has been received, the school may contact the family by SMS and/or phone.
-At the latest, the student must provide a written note on their return to school in the space provided in the school journal confidential information can be communicated directly to the school management by email, by sealed letter, by telephone or by contact with the school office: reception@etsswicklow.ie - The school is to be informed of medical and dental appointments at least one day in advance - In the case of long-term absences, parents/guardians should notify school management by telephone, by email or in writing - Students leaving the class to go to the toilet is an attendance issue if such requests are made too many times and become routine students have access to toilets before 08.30 and at break times (morning break and lunchtime).
-Students with a medical condition or in an urgent or emergency will be allowed to use the toilets as required, and teachers will ensure that all students have access to toilets when needed the general rule, however, is that all students should keep visits to the toilets to break times as much as possible - Students out of class during lessons must have their school journals signed and timed by the relevant staff member - Truancy is not tolerated and is deemed a serious breach of the Code of Behaviour
+The student must provide a written note on their return to school in the space provided in the school journal confidential information can be communicated directly to the school management by email, by sealed letter, by telephone or by contact with the school office: reception@etsswicklow.ie - The school is to be informed of medical and dental appointments at least one day in advance - In the case of long-term absences, parents/guardians should notify school management by telephone, by email or in writing - Students leaving the class to go to the toilet is an attendance issue if such requests are made too many times and become routine students have access to toilets before 08.30 and at break times (morning break and lunchtime).
+Students with a medical condition or in urgent need can use the toilets as required.
+Teachers will ensure that all students have access to toilets when needed the general rule, however, is that all students should keep visits to the toilets to break times as much as possible - Students out of class during lessons must have their school journals signed and timed by the relevant staff member - Truancy is not tolerated and is deemed a serious breach of the Code of Behaviour